-Since its establishment in 1957, LLAMA has been a powerful catalyst in the development of leadership in the library and information science field.
+The Library Leadership and Management Association advances outstanding leadership and management practices in library and information services by encouraging and nurturing individual excellence in current and aspiring library leaders.
+Since its establishment in 1957, LLAMA has been a catalyst in the development of leadership in the library and information science field.
 Attuned to ever-changing technological, economic, political, and cultural conditions, LLAMA equips library professionals with dynamic tools for building vibrant library services and successful careers.

-Highlighting all aspects of library management, LLAMA's sections (special interest groups) offer not only opportunities to connect with people of similar interests, but also to exchange ideas, collaborate on projects, publish research, mentor future leaders, and hone leadership and managerial skills.
+The work of LLAMA is largely carried out by its eight sections.
+Here you'll find opportunities to connect with people of similar interests, exchange ideas, collaborate on projects, publish research, mentor future leaders, and develop your management skills:

 - The Buildings and Equipment Section (BES) is the meeting place for librarians, trustees, architects, and consultants engaged in building and renovating library facilities.